Merri/react-lazy/README.md

 give minimally acceptable user experience to users of browsers that should be dead.

 This means there is no lazy rendering on legacy browsers, images load immediately.

+This prop has no effect if `clientOnly` is enabled.

 ### `onLoad`